 Argentina may be slightly off the radar for many.
-For one, it is bloody miles away.
-Secondly, it is pricier than other South American countries.
-When people go backpacking in South America, it seems to be more common to visit Columbia, Peru and Bolivia.
-Another… as it is such a huge country, many places in Argentina are very difficult to get to (as we were soon to find out).
+For one, it’s distance.
+Secondly, it is pricier than many other South American countries.
+Another… many places in Argentina are very difficult to get to (as we were soon to discover).

 Before going to Argentina, I was unsure about what to expect.
 I knew nothing about the country or its culture save for a few stereotypical taglines- the Falklands, Maradona and Messi.
 Oh, and they were supposed to have good steak.
 And red wine.

 I’m sure you’ll be surprised to hear that there is actually a lot more to Argentina than my embarrassingly ignorant few snippets of knowledge about the country.
 After only 10 days there, I would have to say that Argentina is one of the most incredible, beautiful, crazy, and intriguing places I have ever visited.

 We started our trip here in the North, with a meticulously planned itinerary.
 Which of course did not go to plan, as is customary with over planning (especially when you have an over-reliance on weather).

 We had scheduled to travel by bus from San Pedro in the North of Chile, across the Andes into Northern Argentina.
 The journey was supposed to be spectacular, crossing through deserts, volcanos and mountains in some of the most stunning and varied scenery possible.
 ‘Supposed’ is the key word here.
 Sadly, we never experienced this journey.
 Google images had to suffice.

 Despite our careful arrangements, the weather decided to be extremely uncooperative and snow heavily, to the extent that the Chilean-Argentinian border was closed.
 Even the best laid out plans are sadly not weather proof.